crunaprotocol/cruna-protocol/README.md

 In summary, Cruna Vault's flexibility and advanced security features open up a world of possibilities, not only for ERC-6551 related applications but also for a wide array of digital assets, offering enhanced protection and legacy planning.
 Whether it's for individual collectors, NFT platforms, or diverse digital asset markets, Cruna Vault stands as a beacon of security and trust in the digital world.

+## Smart Contract Upgradeability

+While smart contract upgradeability is beneficial, it poses security risks, such as the potential for deploying malicious updates.
+To prevent this, all contracts, including the Manager and any associated plugins, are immutable, safeguarding against unauthorized alterations.

+Despite this, user-driven upgrades are essential.
+To achieve this, Cruna Protocol utilizes the approach outlined in ERC-6551.
+This involves deploying a new proxy contract for each token ID, connected to the protocol's Manager.
+This Manager, controlled by the NFT, empowers the token ID holder with ownership rights.

+Crucially, the Manager can integrate plugins—additional smart contracts—that are also upgradeable exclusively by the NFT owner.
+This ensures that when a new trusted version of the Manager or a plugin is released, the NFT owner can independently upgrade, accessing new features and security enhancements.

+Thus, the Cruna Protocol guarantees that no unilateral contract upgrades occur.
+Only the NFT owner has the authority to initiate updates for the Manager and its plugins, balancing robust security with user autonomy and flexibility.

 ## What's Next for Cruna Vault?

 We're continuously evolving and have exciting features in the pipeline: